-The format for the data records is shown in Table 8.21, "Format for individual day-specific data files for fires: ORL FIREEMIS" [371].
+The format for the data records is shown in Table 6.21, "Format for individual day-specific data files for fires: ORL FIREEMIS" [280].

-Table 8.21.
-Format for individual day-specific data files for fires : ORL FIREEMIS
+Table 6.21.
+Format for individual day-specific data files for fires: ORL FIREEMIS

-Position Name Туре Description 1 FIPS Char(5) State and County code (required) 2 FIREID Char(20) Fire idenfication code (required) 3 LOCID Char(15) Location identification code (required) 4 SCC Char(20) SCC Flaming or Smoldering (required) 5 POLID Char(16) The pollutant codes, "ACRESCBURNED", or "FUEL_LOAD" (16 characters) (required) 6 DATE Char(8) MM/DD/YY format.
+Position Name Type Description 1 FIPS Char(5) State and County code (required) 2 FIREID Char(20) Fire idenfication code (required) 3 LOCID Char(15) Location identification code (required) 4 SCC Char(20) SCC Flaming or Smoldering (required) 5 POLID Char(16) The pollutant codes, "ACRESCBURNED", or "FUEL_LOAD" (16 characters) (required) 6 DATE Char(8) MM/DD/YY format.
 Years less than 70 are treated as century 2000 (8 characters) (required) 7 DATA_VALUE Real If "POLID" is a pollutant, it represents the daily total emissions (short tons/day).
 If not, ACRESBURNED in the unit of acres/day, FUEL_LOAD in the unit of tons/acres, and HEATFLUX in the unit of BTU/day. (required) 8 BEGHOUR Int Hour of the day that the fire began (0 to 23) (required) 9 ENDHOUR Int Hour of the day that the fire ended (0 to 23) (required)

-8.2.7.
+6.2.7.
 PTHOUR: Point source hour-specific emissions

 The PTHOUR file is the input point-source inventory file for hour-specific data and profiles.
-The file must be a list file (see Section 8.2.1.1, "Inventory list files" [353] and the files listed in the PTHOUR file must be in Continuous Emissions Monitoring (CEM) format when processing hourly CEM inventory data files with an format identifier (#CEM) or the format can be specified in the PTHOUR list file (#LIST CEM).
-In addition, these files can have a #COUNTRY entry to set the country code (see Section 8.2.1.4, "Header records" [354].
+The file must be a list file (see Section 6.2.1.1, "Inventory list files" [262] and the files listed in the PTHOUR file must be in Continuous Emissions Monitoring (CEM) format when processing hourly CEM inventory data files with an format identifier (#CEM) or the format can be specified in the PTHOUR list file (#LIST CEM).
+In addition, these files can have a #COUNTRY entry to set the country code (see Section 6.2.1.4, "Header records" [263].
 The default country code is 0, which corresponds to the United States in the default COSTCY file.

-8.2.7.1.
+6.2.7.1.
 Date range setting

 The PTHOUR file may optionally contain a packet to control the range of dates for which Smkinven will read data.
-When this feature is needed, the following entry should appear on the first line of the PTHOUR file.
+When this feature is needed, the following entry should appear on the first line of the PTHOUR file where MMDD is the two-digit month and day of the month at the start and end of the period of interest.
+For example, to request July 10th through 12th, the first line of the file should read: